HerrZatacke/gb-printer-web/README.md

 ## Supported formats
 * This Project is mainly built around the serial output of the original [GBP Emulator](https://github.com/mofosyne/arduino-gameboy-printer-emulator)
-* Cart .SAV files are also supported experimentally
-Currently I assume the size is exactly `131072 bytes`, as this is the only sample of a cartridge dump I have.
-If it does not work, [please open an issue](https://github.com/HerrZatacke/gb-printer-web/issues) and attach your file.
+* Cart .SAV files are also supported.
+The previously selected frame will be applied as well.
+If you're importing from a JP-Cartridge (Pocket Camera), you may want to change the "Frames when importing Cartridge dumps" option in the [settings page](#/settings)

 ## ToDos